Planning-Inspectorate/infrastructure-environments/README.md

 # Infrastructure (Environments)

-Terraform Infrastructure as Code (IaC) to provision the required infrastructure for the Planning Inspectorate application environments.
+Terraform Infrastructure as Code (IaC) to provision the required infrastructure for the Planning Inspectorate application environments

 - [Infrastructure (Environments)](#infrastructure-environments)
   - [Tooling](#tooling)